- BlackBerry Enterprise Server 5.0

 The BlackBerry Administration Service records an audit of the majority of tasks performed by BlackBerry Administrators using the BlackBerry Administration Service, BlackBerry User Administration Service, or applications that use the BlackBerry Web Service API.

-Administrators can run the BAS_Audit_SQL_Script.sql script to generate a report of the recorded events.
+Administrators can run the applicable script below in order to generate a report of the recorded events.
 The audit script creates and deletes several user-defined functions in the BlackBerry configuration database.
-In order to run the script the user will need to be assigned either the db_owner or db_ddladmin role.
+In order to run the script, the user will need to be assigned either the db_owner or db_ddladmin role.

 Note: Actions performed using the BlackBerry User Administration Service or the BlackBerry Web Service API may be recorded as the account that the service is using to authenticate to the BlackBerry Administration Service rather than the individual that performed the actions.